top of page

 Biography

 Stephen Martin-Pinto is a fifth generation San Franciscan.
-His great great grandmother, Guadalupe Miranda, was born here in San Francisco in 1848.
+His great great grandmother, Guadalupe Miranda, was born in San Francisco in 1848.
 His great grandmother was a survivor of the 1906 earthquake.
 His grandfather was an engineer for the city for 30 years, and his mother was a nurse at San Francisco General Hospital.
 His other grandparents were immigrants from Ecuador, and his grandfather was one of the first Hispanic doctors in the Mission District.

 Stephen attended St. Phillip's Elementary, Lowell High School, and University of California at Davis, graduating with a degree in Environmental Engineering in 2001.
 While at Davis, he was a member of the Men's Crew team for 4 years, and had a late night music radio show on KDVS 90.3FM, the college radio station.